HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

     hws: /[ \t]/        # horizontal white space
 ```

-besides,
+Besides,

 1. `literal_number` follows the [JSON] syntax.
-1. `literal_integer` is essentially the same as `literal_number`, but it should be converted to the nearest integer for use in the internal implementation of the executor.
+1. `literal_integer` is essentially the same as `literal_number`.
+But it should be converted to the nearest integer for use in the internal implementation of the executor.
 1. `ip_literal`, `ipv4_address` and `reg_host_name`, see `Section 3.2.2` of [RFC 3986].

-In addition, since the rule string of the executor is usually used as an attribute value, considering that the attribute value can be surrounded by single quotes and double quotes, the string literal value (string literal) in the rule can use single quotes (`'`) or surrounded by double quotes (`"`):
+In addition, since the rule string of the executor is usually used as an attribute value, considering that the attribute value can be surrounded by single quotes and double quotes, the string literal in the rule can use single quotes (`'`) or surrounded by double quotes (`"`):

 - Strings in rules should be surrounded by single quotes (`'`) when the attribute value itself is surrounded by double quotes (`"`).
 - When the attribute value itself is surrounded by single quotes (`'`), the string in the rule should be surrounded by double quotes (`"`).
-Note that in this case, `$` in the attribute value will be treated as a literal Treated at face value, not used to define an evaluated expression.
+Note that in this case, `$` in the attribute value will be treated as a literal, not used to define an evaluated expression.

-String literals in all rules, so when these strings contain literal single quotes (`'`) or double quotes (`"`), escape is required, other special characters, such as +U0009 TAB, etc. , refer to [JSON] syntax:
+So string literals in all rules, when these strings contain literal single quotes (`'`) or double quotes (`"`), are required to escape.
+Other special characters, such as +U0009 TAB, etc. , are refer to [JSON] syntax:

 1. The special characters that need to be escaped include: `\\`, `\/` (not mandatory), `\b`, `\f`, `\n`, `\r`, `\t`.
 1. When the string in the rule is surrounded by single quotes (`'`), the literal single quotes (`'`) contained in the string should be escaped: `\'`.